metamath/lamp-guide/docs/index.md

 By default the goal is kept at the end, so this new statement will be added just before the goal step.

-Now let's edit the new statement.

-It's usually best, when creating Metamath proofs, to try to minimize the differences in statements between each step, such as swapping the left-hand-side and right-hand-side of an equality.
+Now it's usually best, when creating Metamath proofs, to try to minimize the differences in statements between each step, such as swapping the left-hand-side and right-hand-side of an equality.
 There are other tools that can help you minimize the number of steps in a Metamath proof, once you *have* a valid proof.

-So what I would typically do, if I was just entering this by hand, is replace the `( 2 + 2 )` with its equivalent `( 2 + ( 1 + 1 ) )`, and replace `4` with its
+What I would typically do, if I was creating this proof, is replace the `( 2 + 2 )` with its equivalent `( 2 + ( 1 + 1 ) )`, and replace `4` with its
 equivalent `( ( 2 + 1 ) + 1 )`.
 That would lead to this final statement: